Trips to Tanzania

 As the migration starts heading west towards the Grumeti River, the temperatures are still very hot.

-The beginning of the month is still great for trekking, safaris and beach trips.
+The beginning of the month is still great for safari and beach trips.
 However, towards the end of the month, there is a higher chance of rain as Tanzania moves into the long rainy season.

 • Tanzania in April